Join My Academy For Just $4.99/Month!

 The benefits would be that users can make a living online, be financially independent, and be in charge of their lives.

-When you’re writing technical content, don’t forget to elaborate on what features, specs, and similar information actually does for the user.
+When you’re writing technical content, don’t forget to elaborate on what features, specs, and similar information actually do for the user.

 This will interest them a lot more, and they will be likely to finish the content.